Éibhear/Gibiris

 Migration actions

 1. The first thing I did was to create the matrix-synapse docker container to see what happens.
-I essentially followed the instructions at https://hub.docker.com/r/matrixdotorg/synapse to fire it up on ${SERVER_A}.
+I essentially followed the instructions at https://hub.docker.com/r/matrixdotorg/synapse to fire it up on ${SERVER_B}.
 At this point, I hadn't set anything up here, so it was going to be created as a brand new, essentially useless matrix-synapse service.

 2. Once I had a proper look around, I removed that docker container …